libreswan/libreswan/README.md

 ## Development
-Those interested in the development, patches, and beta releases of Libreswan can join the development mailing list "swan-dev" or talk to the development team on IRC in #swan on irc.freenode.net
+Those interested in the development, patches, and beta releases of Libreswan can join the development mailing list "swan-dev" or talk to the development team on IRC in #swan on irc.libera.chat

 For those who want to track things a bit more closely, the swan-commits@lists.libreswan.org mailing list will mail all the commit